andrewcumming/crustpy/README.md

 Interactive version using [bokeh](http://bokeh.pydata.org/en/latest/):
 `bokeh serve --show crustcool_bokeh.py`

-Note the limited microphysics included in this code (to-do list):
-* it is assumed the neutrons do not contribute to heat capacity (density-dependent gap not included)
-* Coulomb log for electron-phonon scattering is set to unity
+To-do list:
+* add neutron heat capacity (with density-dependent gap)
-* no entrainment of neutrons by the nuclei in the inner crust
+* add entrainment of neutrons by the nuclei in the inner crust (no entrainment assumed at the moment)
-* neutron pressure taken from Mackie & Baym